-The diameter of piers is usually 6 in, 8 in, 10in, 16in.
-The depth of pier foundation is below the freezing depth.
+The diameter of piers is usually 6 in, 8 in, 10in, and 16in.
+The depth of the piers foundation is below the freezing depth.
 The depth is around 5-6ft.

 Ways of Performing

-There are many ways to do pier foundation.
+There are many ways to do a pier foundation.
 Masonry is the most convenient way among them.
 But the process is not ideal.
 The stack of bricks is not directly put together in the hole.
-Fold pillar is completely on the ground, and then lower it into the wall and also does not look fast and enjoyable.
+The fold pillar is completely on the ground, then lower into the wall, and does not look fast and enjoyable.

-Wood, Brick, concrete etc. are used in pier foundation.
+Wood, Brick, concrete, etc. are used in the pier foundations.
 But the most used material is reinforced concrete.
-It provides most compressive strength and has a high tolerance tensile strain.
+It provides the most compressive strength and has a high tolerance for tensile strain.
 Furthermore, reinforced monolithic pillars can withstand any type of frosting and will not crack under these forces.
-And it is quite easy to dilute the concrete mixture and pouring it into the holes.
+And it is quite easy to dilute the concrete mixture and pour it into the holes.

 The top of the pier foundation which connects the individual posts into a single structure is called grillage.
-When heavy structural loads from columns, piers or stanchions are required to be transferred to a soil of low bearing capacity, grillage foundation is used.
-Grillage is often found to be lighter and economical.
+When heavy structural loads from columns, piers, or stanchions are required to be transferred to the soil of low bearing capacity, a grillage foundation is used.
+Grillage is often found to be lighter and more economical.

 Suitable Condition for Pier Foundation